Dominic Scriven: Views and perspectives

+Philanthropy and cultural activities

+In 2019, Scriven funded the Dragon Chair in Biodiversity Economics at the University of Exeter, supporting academic research at the intersection of economics, conservation, and sustainability.
+His philanthropic interests include biodiversity protection and efforts to combat illegal wildlife trafficking.

+He has supported Vietnamese art and served as a co-producer of the film The Tunnels: The Sun in the Dark, a historical drama depicting the experiences of soldiers in the Cu Chi tunnels during the Vietnam War.

 Personal life

 Scriven collects Vietnamese socialist realist art and established a wildlife conservation organisation.
 Scriven has no children and resides in a villa in Ho Chi Minh City's District 2.
 He also owns an eco-resort at Phu Quoc.

-He is fluent in Vietnamese and in 2016 and 2019, he stated that he was in the process of obtaining the Vietnamese nationality.